-This equation does not include AFC, which will be explained in section 3.2.4.
+This equation does not include AFC, which will be explained in sections 3.1.1 and 3.2.4.

 To offer electricity in the Real-Time Market for energy a Market Participant must transform its IEVCs into a series of steps, representing Price-Quantity Pairs.